在讀學生常見問題(以下只提供英文)

 A

 Q6.
-How to enroll in a course offered by another department/programme at CUHK?
+How to enrol in a course offered by another department/programme at CUHK?

 A

-Enrollment in Chinese studies-related courses offered by other Programmes/Department is subject to approval by the Programme Director and consent of the Programmes/ Department responsible.
-Students interested in non-CHES courses are not able to enroll in the course directly via CUSIS, students should ensure the lecturer of that course agrees on their participation and submit an application to the MA in Chinese Studies Programme Office during the first week of each Term.
+Enrolment in Chinese studies-related courses offered by other Programmes/Departments is subject to approval by the Programme Director and consent of the Programmes/Departments responsible.
+Students interested in non-CHES courses cannot enrol in the course directly via CUSIS.
+They should ensure the lecturer of that course agrees with their participation and then submit a CS-1 application form to the MA in Chinese Studies Programme Office during the first week of each Term.

 Q7.
 Can I take language courses as part of my MA programme?